puppetlabs/puppet-docs/source/pe/3.0/install_what_and_where.markdown

 ###<i>Where</i>

+On \*nix nodes, Puppet Enterprise's configuration files all live under `/etc/puppetlabs`.

-Puppet Enterprise's configuration files all live under `/etc/puppetlabs`, with subdirectories for various PE components.
+On Windows nodes, Puppet Enterprise's configuration files all live under `<COMMON_APPDATA>\PuppetLabs`.
+The location of this folder [varies by Windows version](./install_windows.html#data-directory); in 2008 and 2012, its default location is `C:\ProgramData\PuppetLabs\`.

+PE's various components all have subdirectories inside this main data directory:

-* Puppet's `confdir` is in `/etc/puppetlabs/puppet`.
+* Puppet's `confdir` is in the `puppet` subdirectory.
 This directory contains the [`puppet.conf`](/guides/configuring.html) file, the site manifest (`manifests/site.pp`), and the `modules` directory.
-* [MCollective's](orchestration_overview.html) config files are in `/etc/puppetlabs/mcollective`.
-TODO update for windows, update terminology
+* [The orchestration engine](orchestration_overview.html)'s config files are in the `mcollective` subdirectory on all agent nodes, as well as the `activemq` subdirectory and the `/var/lib/peadmin` directories on the puppet master.
+The default files in these directories are managed by Puppet Enterprise, but you can add [plugin config files](./orchestration_adding_actions.html#step-4-configure-the-plugin-optional) to the `mcollective/plugin.d` directory.
-* The console's config files are in `/etc/puppetlabs/puppet-dashboard`.
+* The console's config files are in the `puppet-dashboard`, `rubycas-server`, and `console-auth` subdirectories.
-* PuppetDB's config files are in `/etc/puppetlabs/puppetdb/conf.d`.
-It also adds `/etc/puppetlabs/puppetdb/log4j.properties`, which controls logging behavior, and `/etc/puppetlabs/puppetdb/certificate-whitelist`, which is a whitelist of the certnames that have permission to communicate with PuppetDB.
+* PuppetDB's config files are in the `puppetdb` subdirectory.

 ##Log Files